svaj/sopel-art/README.md

 ## Commands
 `.art` will print out a random art
 `.art <artname>` will print out a specific art.
+`.art <artname> <modifiers>` will print out the modified art

+## Modifiers
+* d - divide
+* f - shift, shifts each line of the art a bit
+* i - invert, inverts the colors of the art
+* m - mirror, mirror image
+* n - unitinu the image
+* r - reverse the image
+* s - square
+* u - upsidedown
+* x - apply a bunch of random modifiers :)

 ## Demo
 Artbutt can (at least now) be found at http://art.devhax.com/ and is the place where anyone can create art.
 The bot it